dinoflorenzi/THOMSON-MO-TO-SOUNDCARD/README.md

 # PC128 OLIVETTI PRODEST - THOMSON MO/TO SOUNDCARD

-# Attention, this project is still in the prototype state.
+# Attention, YM2413 sound card project is still in the prototype state.
 # Only the previous versions made have been tested only on PC 128 OLIVETTI PRODEST.
 # The last versions with minimal changes and corrections are under test.